imotai/devgen-splitter/README.md

-Code Splitter is a Rust library designed to intelligently parse and split source code into meaningful chunks.
+Devgen Splitter is a Rust library designed to intelligently parse and split source code into meaningful chunks.
 It uses tree-sitter grammars to understand the structure of various programming languages, allowing it to split code based on logical entities such as classes, functions, methods, and interfaces.

+{{ Devgen Splitter is a submodule of Devgen, a Code Research Assistant for GitHub users. }}

 Key features:
 - Language-aware code splitting